When it comes to your sleep space, a clean bedroom goes way beyond freshly laundered sheets.

 How to clean: Forget skeletons or bad fashion in your closet.
 Pallares is worried about the dust that collects on the shelves and floors.
 “Give your closet a thorough dusting once a month,” he says.

 He recommends wiping down surfaces with an eco-friendly cleaner and dust mopping or vacuuming the bottom of the closet.
+Don’t forget to use shoe care products to clean and protect your footwear, ensuring they stay in great condition and ready to wear.
 This is also a good time to straighten up any wayward folding or wonky hanging.

 Sleep benefits: “Cleaning and organizing regularly can improve our well-being, asleep or awake,” Varela says.
 It’s the magic of decluttering the bedroom.